How to apply - Bachelor's

 - If admitted, an offer will be sent via e-mail.
 The applicant must accept the offer through the link in the e-mail, in order to receive the Letter of Acceptance (also via e-mail) as well as further instructions.

 - If you are required to pay tuition fees (who is required to pay?
 Opens in new window.), the invoice of the first instalment equivalent to one semester tuition fee, will be available a few days after you have received the letter of acceptance.
 Please note that the invoice should be paid within 3-5 weeks.
 Your payment needs to reach us by the due date indicated on the invoice.
 Note: as we approach the application deadline of May 2, admitted students will have less than 5 weeks to pay the fee.
-This is due to the fact that the processing of an application for residence permit can take 1-3 months after the payment has been confirmed by Jönköping University.
+This is due to the fact that the processing of an application for residence permit can take up to 3-5 months after the payment has been confirmed by Jönköping University.
+See the information about residence permit for study.

 Regular Post (plain envelope and stamps):